 D.J.
-Grothe is President of the James Randi Educational Foundation, the international educational non-profit founded by celebrated social critic and activist James Randi.
+Grothe was President of the James Randi Educational Foundation, the international educational non-profit founded by celebrated social critic and activist James Randi.
 Grothe has lectured widely on topics at the intersection of education, science and belief at universities such as Stanford, Harvard, Yale, UCLA, UC Berkeley, and dozens of others.
 Formerly a professional magician, he has special interests in the psychology of belief and processes of deception and self-deception.
 Prior to launching

 Jamy Ian Swiss